microsoft/generative-ai-for-beginners/00-course-setup/README.md

 We are very excited for you to start this course and see what you get inspired to build with Generative AI!

-To make your time successful, we have created this page that outlines any setup steps, technical requirements and how to get help when you need it.
+To make your time successful, we have created this page that outlines any setup steps, technical requirements, and how to get help when you need it.

 ## Setup Steps